A functional limit theorem for additive functionals: Wright-Fisher Diffusions

-where the right-hand side above can be recognized as the probability density of the Beta distribution with parameters $\al_n+1$ and $\be$.
-As $n\to \infty$, these distributions converge weakly towards the Beta distribution with parameters $1$ and $\beta$, and so, by \eqref{unif-um}, we have
+where the right-hand side above can be recognized as the probability density of the beta distribution with parameters $\al_n+1$ and $\be$.
+As $n\to \infty$, these distributions converge weakly to the beta distribution with parameters $1$ and $\beta$.
+Thus, by \eqref{unif-um}, we have